jim-easterbrook/python-exiv2/USAGE.rst

     del exifData['Exif.GPSInfo.GPSLatitude']
     print(str(datum.value()))                       # segfault!

-Segmentation faults are also easily caused by careless use of iterators, as discussed below.
+Segmentation faults are also easily caused by careless use of iterators or memory blocks, as discussed below.
 There may be other cases where the Python interface doesn't prevent segfaults.
 Please let me know if you find any.